 Amanda has previously worked at St Michaels (3 years); Garston and Mill Hill County High school for (24 years), and outreach work in a variety of Barnet schools.

 Amanda has supported several schools with teaching and learning needs in DT across the county.
 Amanda has qualifications in coaching, through working with London Challenge and many years of coaching teachers in school and through her outreach work.
 She has attended most schools in Barnet and has a reputation for having excellent knowledge of the DT curriculum, advises on refurbishments, recruitment interviews, health and safety and has vast experience in observing and supporting teachers across the authority.
 She has assisted several primary schools in supporting the delivery of new Scheme of Learning in DT.

 As a local authority AST Amanda has provided twilight networking events and INSET.
-She has been part of the NQT programmes for Enfield and Barnet for several years.
-She also works with individual departments on developing good to outstanding practice and has worked one-to-one with teachers in central London, Barnet, Hertfordshire and Enfield.
+She has been part of the NQT & middle leaders programmes.
+She also works with individual departments on developing good to outstanding practice and has worked one-to-one with teachers in several schools.
 She has advised head teachers on curricular developments, staffing abilities, writing of bids related to school specialism and sponsorships.
-Amanda has created school partnerships with Middlesex University and encouraging close links within the STEM subjects throughout schools.
-Her students have successfully won several national design competitions, including The London Design Museum, STEM competitions and National Technology Challenges.
+Amanda has created school partnerships with Middlesex University and more recently Goldsmiths and encouraging close links within the STEM subjects throughout schools.
+Her students have successfully won several national design competitions, including The London Design Museum, Design Ventura Teacher of the Year 2016, STEM competitions and National Technology Challenges.

 Designated specialisms: Geography.
 Based at Watford Grammar School for Boys.